fluxninja/aperture/docs/content/tutorials/integrations/auto-scale/load-based-auto-scaling.md

 applications where performance is critical, such as e-commerce or financial applications.

-Let's see how to use Aperture AutoScaler to auto-scale a Kubernetes application.
+In this tutorial, we will see how to use Aperture's Auto Scale component to do a load-based autoscaling for a Kubernetes deployment.

 ## Policy